avouspierre/syncNightScout2Diabby/README.md

-# A simple program to sync data between Diabby and NightScout.
+# A simple API service to sync data between Diabby and NightScout.

-docker run -it -e "TZ=Europe/Paris"  --rm -v "$PWD/filestorage":/app/filestorage nightscout2diabby
+`docker run -d -p 80:80 -e MODULE_NAME="NS2D" -e "TZ=Europe/Paris"  -v "$PWD/filestorage":/app/filestorage nightscout2diabby`

 The program use the API provided by NightScout and the API founded in Diabby Web Site.
+Use FastAPI Service

 ## Current version functions